datocms/old-website/src/docs/content-delivery-api/querying.md

 ---
-position: 3
+position: 5
-title: Querying the API
+title: How to fetch records
 ---

 ### Query a single record